 Welcome to Part 7 of my Baby Temperament and Sleep Series.
 If you are just joining us, you may want to start with Part 1, where I define baby temperament.
 This article will discuss regularity as a baby temperament trait.
-At the end of the series, I will give you a quiz to determine your child’s temperament.
+At the end of the series, I will share a quiz to determine temperament.

 Baby Temperament – Regularity